Amina-V/Amina-V/README.md

 What I'm Working On Now
 -------------------

 MintStars (Head of Data): I'm the first non-C suite hire at this growth stage creator economy start-up.
-It's been a really fun project, and it's been amazing to see our rapid growth over the past few years.
+I'm currently building a search algorithm for the platform and collaborating on product and marketing work.

 Plurality Institute (Research): Part-time role for a mission-focused organization in the space of technological Pluralism.